ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 * Geospatial ML models that identify emerging care deserts and predict HCBS demand in areas of high housing turnover.
 * Recommender systems to match individuals in short-term housing with nearby services, peer support or mobile clinics.
 * LLM-driven agents in simulation models to replicate how individuals seek information, interpret health messaging or decide between care options.

+## Industry and Public Health Application
+* Social Media and Platform Analytics: Social media platforms or content platforms (e.g., X, YouTube, podcast networks) may use this model to better understand how health-related content spreads through digital communities.
+Insights on sentiment-driven behaviour and ideological alignment enable more nuanced content recommendation systems and misinformation detection strategies.
+* Behavioural and Market Insights: By modelling how users with different health conditions, ideologies and demographic attributes interact, this simulation may inform targeted marketing, health campaign design and consumer segmentation in industries such as digital wellness, telehealth and preventive care.
+This app highlights how homophily and cross-ideological exposure impact virality as well as trust which are relevant behavioural insights  to both commercial and public messaging.
+* Public Health Systems: This tool offers an innovative framework to simulate the spread of accurate or misleading health information across different social configurations in public health systems, particularly in the context of chronic disease management, vaccination uptake, or mental health outreach where communities have limited trust in traditional healthcare channels.
+* Real-Time Decision-Making: Organisations like Microsoft or Google can integrate this model into digital health analytics, recommendation engines or real-time monitoring systems to anticipate user responses to health content, adapt interfaces dynamically and personalise intervention strategies.
+The ability of the app to reflect demographic and ideological nuances allows for more responsive, context-aware systems
+* Short-Term Rental Platforms & Distributed Care Innovation: Platforms like Airbnb may indirectly benefit from this model by understanding how housing instability, geospatial mobility and informal support care networks impact access to care.
+In regions with dense Airbnb activity, insights from this model may help reveal care deserts, inform community-based health initiatives and guide design of distributed service models (e.g., mobile clinics, gig-based care delivery).
+This supports speculative use cases in which short-term rentals become apart of a broader ecosystem for temporary housing and care coordination, especially for populations experiencing precarity or displacement.

 ## Project Structure
 ```plaintext